T3kton/t3kton.github.io/_sources/contractor/ConfigurationValues.rst.txt

   |                                           |
   +-------------------------------------------+

-Now if we get the config values for the structure, it's resulting config values would be.
+Now if we get the config values for the structure, its resulting config values would be.

   dns_servers: [ '10.0.0.20', '10.0.0.21' ]